kubernetes-sigs/kueue/keps/78-dynamically-reclaiming-resources/README.md

 Reclaiming the resources of the succeeded Pods of a running Job as soon as the Pod completes its execution.

-We propose to add a new field `.status.ReclaimedPodSetPods` to the Workload API.
-Workload controller will be responsible for updating the field `.status.ReclaimedPodSetPods` according to the status of the Workload's Pods.

-`.status.ReclaimedPodSetPods` is a list that holds the count of successfully completed Pods belonging to a PodSet whose resources have been reclaimed by Kueue.
+We propose to add a new field `.status.ReclaimedPodSets` to the Workload API. `.status.ReclaimedPodSets` is a list that holds the count of successfully completed Pods belonging to a PodSet whose resources have been reclaimed by Kueue.

-Now we will look at the Pod failure cases and how the reclaiming of resources by Kueue will happen.
+Now we will look at the Pod successful completion and failure cases and how Kueue will reclaim the resources in each of the cases.

 ### Pod Successful Completion Cases

-#### Job Parallelism Equal To 1

-By default, the `.spec.parallelism` of Job is equal to `1`.
-In this case, if the Pod completes with successful execution, the whole Job execution can be considered as a success.
-Hence, the resource associated with the Job will be reclaimed by Kueue after the Job completion.
-This functionality is present today as well and no change will be required.

-#### Job Parallelism Greater Than 1

-Whenever a Pod of a Job successfully completes its execution, Kueue will reclaim the resources that were associated with successful Pod.
-The Job might be still in `Running` state as there could be other Pods of the Job that are executing.
-Thus, Kueue will reclaim the resources of the succeeded Pods of the Job in an incremental manner until the Job completes in either `Succeeded` or `Failed` state.
-Whenever the Job completes, the only remaining owned resources of the Job will be reclaimed by Kueue.
+Reclaiming the resources of a successful Pod of a Job depends on two parameters - remaining completions of a Job(M) and Job's parallelism(N).
+Depending on the values of **M** and **N**, we will look at the different cases how the resources will be reclaimed by Kueue.

+Please note here that **M** here refers to the remaining successful completions of a Job and not the Job's `.spec.completions` field. **M** is subject to change during the lifetime of the Job.
+One way to derive the value of **M** would be to calculate the difference of `.spec.completions` and `.status.succeeded` values of a Job.

+#### Case N >= M
+If a Job's parallelism is greater or equal to its remaining completions, then for every successful completion of Pod of a Job, Kueue will reclaim the resources associated with the successful Pod.

+#### Case M > N
+When the remaining completions of a Job are greater than the Job's parallelism, then for every successfully completed Pod of a Job, the resources associated with the Pod won't be reclaimed by Kueue.
+This is because, the resource requirement of the Job still remains the same.
+The Job has to create a new Pod as a replacement against the successfully completed Pod.

+The Job will be able to reclaim the resources of Pods when it satisfies the case `N >= M`.
+A Job which proceeds further in its execution with case `M > N` will get converted to a problem of case `N >= M` because, the value **M** will decrease with successful Pod completions.
+Hence, the process to reclaim resources of a Pod of a Job will be same as mentioned for the case `N >= M`

 ### Pod Failure Cases